antoinelefloch/heritrix3/my-files/readme.txt

 ----- interface
 https://172.17.0.2:8443/engine    (container address)
-use the interface to start jobs
+use the interface to start jobs   (admin/admin ?)

-see crawler-beans.cxml  config in "my-files" folder
+create a job, and replace the file crawler-beans.cxml with an existing one with the seed you want root@c1242208299c:~/heritrix-3.3.0-SNAPSHOT/jobs/tmp_test# vi crawler-beans.cxml

 ------------------------------------ when using warc files